CanardMandarin/solana-open-security-standard/docs/A01_logic_bug/index.md

 - **Security Audits:** Engage external security auditors to conduct thorough audits of your codebase.
 Their expertise and fresh perspective can reveal potential logic bugs and other vulnerabilities that might have been overlooked.

+- **Formal Verification:** Consider using formal verification techniques to mathematically prove the correctness of your program's logic.
+It involves creating mathematical models and verifying that the code aligns with its intended specifications.
+While resource-intensive, formal verification offers high confidence in code correctness, making it valuable for critical components.

 By implementing these preventive measures and fostering a security-conscious development culture, developers can significantly reduce the likelihood of logic bugs.
 Proactive efforts to ensure code correctness will help build a more secure and reliable ecosystem for decentralized applications on Solana.